 1 red bell pepper, chopped

 1 16-ounce package dried black beans, rinsed

 1 quart vegetable stock

 8 cups water

 avocado and whole milk Greek yogurt, for serving (optional)

 What to do

 Use an immersion blender to puree the soup, or transfer it to a blender in batches.
 (You can puree the soup until very smooth or leave half of it chunky.)
 Adjust the seasoning again with salt, pepper, and more lime juice.
-Serve the soup, topped with diced avocado, yogurt, and a drizzle of Southwest Ranch.
+Serve the soup, topped with diced avocado, yogurt, and a drizzle of Zesty Ranch.